xaiki/meteor-riotjs/README.md

 compile all on the server, if for some reason you feel this is a mistake, please drop me a line and we'll chat about it.

+## (horrendously) hackish meteor integration

+you can use the provided magic RiotMeteor.Observe method to map your meteor collections to a flat array (that riot can use), you basically do this in your tag code:

+  observe = RiotMeteor.Observe.bind(this);
+  observe (this.items.find({}), 'cursor');

+And then you get a this.cursor (note that we named it) variable in your tag code.

+you *need* to do the binding, or everything will blow up without telling you anything, then everytime the collection is modified meteor will call tag.update().

+there are a few bugs with this implementation (like update not beind defined when tag is not yet mounted) but it 'sort of works' for the default todo list example, so I guess it'd useful.